 Theoretically, there are many Buddhas that have existed over a time period of many eons.
 Typically, there is one Buddha for a life cycle.
 It seems that a “life cycle” is not defined by one human life span.
-Instead the life cycle lasts over many thousands of years.
+Instead the life cycle lasts over billions of years.
+It begins and ends with the birth and destruction of the world system.
 As a result, the best way to cover the topic of Buddhas is to start at the very beginning with the Adi-Buddha or primordial Buddha.

 Adi Buddha is believed to be the ultimate primordial Buddha.
 However, similar to the bodhisattvas, Adi-Buddha is know by many names depending on the geographical region.
 For example, in Tibet he is known as Samantabhadra or Vajradhara.
 In East Asia this Buddha is known as Vairocana.

 In Sanskrit, Vajra translates as “diamond” or “lightening bolt”.
 As a result, in Tibetan Buddhism he is considered to be the supreme essence of all male Buddhas or the “Ruler of the Vajra Beings.

 However, by referring to Adi Buddha as primordial, it implies that his human form depicted in sculpture is merely conceptual.
 Indeed, Adi Buddha represents the wisdom that always existed in the universe.
 Therefore, it is not actually a person but instead it represents the innate form of wisdom.